Last Updated on December 29, 2021

 Yes, as stipulated in the minimum system requirements, CS:GO uses 2 cores atleast.
 Single core processor will simply not work.

-The good news is that almost all of the newer processor today, even from the entry level AMD Ryzen 3 and Intel Core 3 offer 4 cores.
+The good news is that almost all of the newer processors today, even from the entry level AMD Ryzen 3 and Intel Core 3 offer 4 cores.

 Single Core vs Multi Core Performance for CS:GO

 CS:GO, like most games, can benefit a lot from a good single core performance.
-Basically, the higher clock speed (mainly), cache memory, lithography etc of a processor, the more it will benefit in terms of performance.
+Basically, the higher clock speed (mainly), cache memory, and smaller the transistors size etc of a processor, the more it will benefit in terms of performance.

-When given a choice between a higher single core performance and a higher multi-core performance, opt from the former while making sure you meet the minimum requirements of two cores.
+When given a choice between a higher single core performance and a higher multi-core performance at a certain budget, opt for the former while making sure you meet the minimum requirements of two cores.

 GPU is Still the Reigning Deciding Factor

-While there should be balance between the GPU and CPU so that they do not bottleneck each other, investing in a good GPU is still the deciding factor for performance improvement when investing in the right CPU for CSGO.
+While there should be balance between the GPU and CPU so that they do not bottleneck each other, investing in a good GPU is still the deciding factor for performance improvement for any game including CS:GO.

-What this means that you are better of investing in a high end GPU then investing in a high performance CPU like an Intel Core i9, if budgeting is a concern to you.
+What this means is that you are better off investing in a high end GPU then investing in a high end CPU like an Intel Core i9 or an i7, if budgeting is a concern to you.

 This also does not mean that you should couple an NVIDIA RTX 3080 with a mere Intel Core i3 processor.
 A parity between the two components should definitely exist, but since here we are talking about gaming, GPU should be the primary component where you should maximize your spending.